simonwiles/palladio-webcomponents/ROADMAP.md

 ## Longer Term

 The creation of a "higher-order" component of the kind described above would open the possibility for a new project creation site to replace the existing Palladio application.
-The existing site is difficult to maintain and forbidding to new contributors, and a new, more modern architecture would afford the opportunity to address some long-standing bugs and feature requests.
+The existing site is difficult to maintain and forbidding to new contributors, and a new, simplified and more modern architecture would afford the opportunity to address some long-standing bugs and feature requests.